String#clone

 # => false - they are different objects

-Since String#clone is inherited from Object, both methods behave the same on strings for most purposes.
+Since the method is inherited from Object, both clone and dup behave the same on basic text for most purposes.
 The choice comes down to whether you want to preserve frozen status:

 - Use

-clonewhen you need to preserve the frozen state of the original string. - Use
+clonewhen you need to preserve the frozen state of the original. - Use

 dupwhen you want a mutable copy regardless of the original’s state.

-In practice, most Ruby code uses dup for strings because the shallow copy behavior is sufficient and you typically want a mutable working copy.
+In practice, most Ruby code uses dup for text because the shallow copy behavior is sufficient and you typically want a mutable working copy.
+The method you pick is a signal to the next reader about whether immutability matters in that particular code path.

 Errors